 Evidence suggests that both the prevalence and severity of domestic abuse occurring within our communities has been in steady decline over the last decade.
-However, our growing understanding of non-physical aspects of abuse, the use of technology to exercise power and control, the growing complexity and increasing presenting demand continue to present new challenges for victim service providers and the criminal justice system.
+However, our growing understanding of non-physical aspects of abuse, the use of technology to exercise power and control, the growing numbers of survivors presenting to support services with multiple and complex needs and increasing demand for support continue to present new challenges for victim service providers and the criminal justice system.
 Other emerging trends reported by specialist providers such as adolescent to parent violence may require the development of new approaches.

 A good range of specialist primary prevention initiatives are in place across the force area.
-Healthy relationship provision in schools has been consistently funded in the city for many years and is almost universal.
-Specialist schools-based prevention activity has been more ad hoc across the county, but has been growing year on year.
+Healthy relationship provision in schools specifically covering domestic abuse has been consistently funded in the city for many years and is almost universal.
+Healthy relationship provision specifically covering domestic abuse has been more ad hoc across county schools, but has been growing year on year.
 Further work is required to secure a more stable and consistent strategic approach across Nottinghamshire.

-Domestic abuse services across Nottinghamshire are generally, strong, resilient, well-embedded and mostly compliant with Public Health Guidance 116 and the Home Office's National Statement of Expectations for domestic abuse support in local areas, with some gaps in some areas which require further development, such as perpetrators - see below.
+Domestic abuse services across Nottinghamshire are generally, strong, resilient, wellembedded and mostly compliant with Public Health Guidance 116 and the Home Office's National Statement of Expectations for domestic abuse support in local areas, with some gaps in some areas which require further development, such as perpetrators - see below.
 Despite reductions in the overall budget for policing since 2010, the force has also maintained and invested in its response to domestic abuse over this period with dedicated investigators and specialists.
 The proportion of domestic abuse coming to the attention of the police and other agencies is growing markedly, driven in part by better recording, greater recognition of coercive control and stalking, more police proactivity in identifying hidden harm and increases in victim disclosure.
 This positive trend is likely to continue to do so over the next three years given the increasing multi-agency focus on trauma-informed practice and routine enquiry.